ComparativeGenomicsToolkit/cactus/README.md

 ### Virtual environment
 To avoid problems with conflicting versions of dependencies on your system, we strongly recommend installing Cactus inside a Python 3 [virtual environment](https://virtualenv.pypa.io/en/stable/).

+Python 2 is no longer supported by Cactus.

 To install the `virtualenv` command, if you don't have it already, run:
 ```